The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Experiments

 \textbf{Tasks and Datasets.} We follow the evaluation suite used in LatentMAS \citep{zou2025latent} and consider nine benchmarks spanning general and reasoning-intensive tasks: (i) \textit{Math \& Science Reasoning}, including GSM8K \citep{gsm8k}, AIME 2024 \citep{aime24}, AIME 2025 \citep{aime25}, GPQA \citep{gpqa}, and MedQA \citep{medqa}; (ii) \textit{Commonsense Reasoning}, including ARC-Easy and ARC-Challenge \citep{arc-easy,arc-challenge}; and (iii) \textit{Code Generation}, including MBPP-Plus and HumanEval-Plus \citep{codeplus}.
 Unless otherwise specified, we report accuracy for multiple-choice and short-answer tasks, and pass@1 for code-generation benchmarks.

-\textbf{Models.} We evaluate heterogeneous MAS instantiated with off-the-shelf open-source backbones from multiple model families: Qwen/Qwen3-VL-2B-Thinking, Qwen/Qwen3-VL-4B-Thinking, Qwen/Qwen3-VL-8B-Thinking \citep{bai2025qwen3vltechnicalreport}, google/gemma-3-4b-it, google/gemma-3-12b-it \citep{gemmateam2025gemma3technicalreport}, HuggingFaceTB/SmolVLM2-2.2B-Instruct \citep{marafioti2025smolvlmredefiningsmallefficient}, and LiquidAI/LFM2.5-VL-1.6B \citep{amini2025lfm2technicalreport}.
-We use the same frozen backbones for both the text-based baselines and Vision Wormhole, ensuring that differences come from the communication protocol rather than model fine-tuning.
-Our main experiments focus on heterogeneous settings with small backbones, including both two-backbone configurations and a four-backbone pool; Table~\ref{tab:mas_model_configs} summarizes these model combinations and role assignments.
-We also evaluate a 4B--12B two-backbone setting in a separate appendix section (Appendix~\ref{app:mid_sized_results}, Table~\ref{tab:mas_model_configs_mid_sized}).
+\textbf{Models.} We evaluate heterogeneous VLM-based MAS instantiated with off-the-shelf open-source backbones from multiple VLM families: Qwen/Qwen3-VL-2B-Thinking \citep{bai2025qwen3vltechnicalreport}, google/gemma-3-4b-it \citep{gemmateam2025gemma3technicalreport}, HuggingFaceTB/SmolVLM2-2.2B-Instruct \citep{marafioti2025smolvlmredefiningsmallefficient}, and LiquidAI/LFM2.5-VL-1.6B \citep{amini2025lfm2technicalreport}.
+Backbones are frozen across both TextMAS and Vision Wormhole, so the channel is the only changed factor.
+Our main experiments cover heterogeneous settings, including both two-backbone configurations and a four-backbone pool; Table~\ref{tab:mas_model_configs} in Appendix~\ref{app:impl_details} summarizes these model combinations and role assignments.
 In addition, we report a \emph{weakly supervised} codec variant trained with fewer than 100 anchor texts on a subset of the main two-backbone configurations (Appendix~\ref{app:codec_training_setup}).

-\textbf{MAS Protocols.} We focus on sequential role-based collaboration following~\cite{zou2025latent}, where agents follow a fixed workflow (e.g., Planner $\to$ Critic $\to$ Refiner $\to$ Judger) and exchange messages between steps.
-For TextMAS, messages are exchanged as natural language.
-For Vision Wormhole, the sender's reasoning traces are encoded by a compact universal codec into a fixed-size visual token space and injected through the receiver's vision pathway, yielding bounded message bandwidth and a fixed latent-step budget.

-\textbf{Codec Variants.} Unless otherwise specified, we use our standard codec training recipe .
-We additionally evaluate a weakly supervised variant that learns the codec using fewer than 100 anchor texts on a subset of the main two-backbone configurations.
-Appendix~\ref{app:codec_training_setup} provides the codec training setup for both settings.

-\textbf{Baselines.} Our primary comparison is against standard text-mediated MAS (TextMAS) under identical agent roles and prompts.
-We also acknowledge recent latent communication methods that could, in principle, enable heterogeneous latent collaboration, including Cache-to-Cache \citep{fu2025cache} and LatentMAS-style latent collaboration (and hybrid variants) \citep{zou2025latent}.
-In our model configurations, our attempts to adapt these methods to our heterogeneous backbones produced degenerate and unstable generations, preventing a reliable quantitative comparison; we therefore focus on TextMAS as the main baseline and leave a thorough evaluation against these latent baselines to future work.
+\textbf{MAS Protocols.} Following~\cite{zou2025latent}, all configurations use a sequential Planner $\to$ Critic $\to$ Refiner $\to$ Judger workflow with messages exchanged between steps; the per-channel transmission protocol is detailed in Appendix~\ref{app:details_inference}.